John2143/node-rally-tools/Readme.md

 #### Cannot acclimatize shelled preset

-Solution: Create the preset on the remote enviornment manually, or run `rally preset create`
+Solution: Create the preset on the remote environment manually, or run `rally preset create`

 Under normal usage, presets will have an associated metadata file saved.
 This